 Those protections include patents, copyrights, trademarks, service marks, trade secrets, business models, and operating processes.
 They can even include plans to attract and retain talented employees and contractors, as well as operating contracts and compensation plans.
 When you contract for services, negotiate new deals, or interview potential employees, you should use confidentiality agreements, so that other people will not use or disclose your intellectual property which you discussed with them in the normal course of business.
 You should also use assignment agreements so that when your employees use your intellectual property and discover a way to improve on it, that improvement will become part of your intellectual property, and not theirs, to distribute or profit from it.
 You are paying them and all the overhead expenses to use your intellectual property, so the improved results rightfully belong to you.

-The attorneys at Wilson, Bradshaw and Cao, LLP have represented many startup businesses, and have been through the process themselves.
+The attorneys at Wilson Bradshaw LLP have represented many startup businesses, and have been through the process themselves.
 They are ready to assist you in preparing the documents which will protect your business and intellectual property as you attract and retain the customer base which you have worked so hard to develop.
 With offices in New York City and Irvine, California, we mainly help entrepreneurs raise capital through the offering of securities.
 Part of that is making sure the Company’s IP is protected.